-a) Capital Improvement Plan (CIP).
+- a) Capital Improvement Plan (CIP).
 The CIP is a planning and fiscal management tool used by the city for long-term planning for capital improvements.
-The five-year CIP will be updated annually, including anticipated spending as well as funding sources, and submitted to council for review and adoption.
-CIP projects are defined typically as multi-year efforts which may include purchases or construction of infrastructure or equipment which results in a new capitalized asset costing more than \$50,000 and having a useful life of five years or more.
+The five-year CIP will be updated annually, including anticipated spending as well as funding sources, appropriated for each fiscal year.
+CIP projects are defined typically as multi-year efforts which may include purchases or construction of infrastructure or equipment which results in new capitalized assets costing more than \$50,000 and having a useful life of five years or more. - b) Project Review and Selection.
+Proposed CIP projects will include a detailed project description, identification of need and funding sources, full cost estimates, anticipated time schedule, full operating impacts, and other information necessary for proper evaluation of the city's investment in, and the ability to fund, the projects.
+Proposed CIP projects will be reviewed and prioritized by a cross-departmental team to ensure they are consistent with the council goals. - c) Funding of CIP Projects.
+CIP projects must have sufficient budget authority and a funding source identified in the five-year CIP plan to meet the entire amount of the commitment.
+Future operating and maintenance costs associated with new capital improvements approved by council will be forecasted and included in the operating budget and five-year financial plan.